takenet/textc-csharp/README.md

 **Note: This is a work in progress and is subject to change without notice.**

-**Text** is a natural language parser library that allows developers to build text-commands-based applications.
+**Textc** is a natural language parser library that allows developers to build text-commands based applications.

 ## NuGet